Wrong Fire Extinguisher Selection in Indian Industries

 • Sodium

-Rare but critical in specialized industries.
+Less common but highly dangerous in specialized industries.

 Most Common Wrong Extinguisher Selections in India